Zodomo/AlignmentVault/README.md

 - **NoNFTXVault:** No vault found in NFTX.
 - **UnwantedNFT:** Deposited NFT is not the aligned NFT.

+## Usage

+1. Call `deploy()` or `deployDeterministic()` on `0xD7810e145F1A30C7d0B8C332326050Af5E067d43` (ETH mainnet) to deploy your own vault.
+    - Provide the address of the NFT you want to align with and the corresponding NFTX vault ID.
+The salt value in `deployDeterministic()` is used for predicting your deployment address.
+Only use this if you're familiar with deployment methods like `create2`.
+    - If you are unsure of the vault ID you should use, it is recommended that you visit https://nftx.io/vault/{address}/info/ (replace {address} with the NFT address you'd like to use) and view the Vault ID there.
+While the contract will use the initial vault automatically if you specify `0`, this is not recommended.

 ## Important Points

 - The contract allows for the permanent locking of liquidity into a target NFT collection.
 While the principal is locked, the rewards (or yield) can be claimed indefinitely.